We had an excellent question in our MasterOps Community recently:

 We’ve worked with companies that have created complex campaign hierarchies to help categorize their campaigns.
 Unfortunately, relating one record to another as a parent isn’t always the best way to aggregate information from a reporting standpoint, especially if there are multiple layers and inconsistencies in how the parent field is used.

 It’s helpful to think of a field as having one utility.
 If you’re trying to squeeze multiple utilities into a single field, it’s too complicated for most reporting engines.
 For example, if you’re using the parent field to indicate two campaigns are related to a program or initiative and you’re using a topline parent to indicate the campaign type, you’ve muddled the meaning of the parent field.
-If you’re using a field to lookup to other campaigns, give it one purpose (such as linking multiple sub-campaigns to a single initiative or ad group).
+If you’re using a field to look at other campaigns, give it one purpose (such as linking multiple sub-campaigns to a single initiative or ad group).

 A valid Campaign Hierarchy may look something like this (these are campaign names):

-2021 Free Trial Campaign is the parent campaign, and each subsequent campaign is a child.
+The 2021 Free Trial Campaign is the parent campaign, and each subsequent campaign is a child.
 We keep the naming convention consistent, but we would have additional fields on each individual campaign to track what the campaign type is and other specifics (more on that in a minute).

 We don’t recommend creating a hierarchy like this because it is trying to indicate both initiative and type using a single field: